Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-02-18-1962-hz-the-solfeggio-frequency-of-fertile-soil.md

 tweet-title: 1962 Hz - The Solfeggio Frequency of Fertile Soil
 tweet-description: 1962 Hz is one of the solfeggio frequencies that is not part of the original six-tone scale.
 It is also known as the frequency of fertile soil, because it is associated with the quantum level of genetics and archangel Metatron.
 date: 2023-02-18
-keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, chakra of fertile soil, 1962 Hz, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, chakra of fertile soil, 1962 Hz, Brain wave entrainment, sound therapy, 1962 Hz frequency benefits
 ---

 Have you ever wondered what is the meaning and significance of 1962 Hz, one of the solfeggio frequencies?
 In this blog post, I will explain what this frequency is, how it is related to the chakra of fertile soil, and what benefits it can bring to your life.